Rubén Berríos: Civil disobedience

-In 1971, Berríos led the Navy-Culebra protests that criticized the United States Navy's use of the island of Culebra, Puerto Rico for military exercises.
+In 1971, Berríos led the Navy-Culebra protests that criticized the United States Navy's use of the Puerto Rican island of Culebra for military exercises.
 He squatted in Culebra's Flamenco Beach for three days.
 He was then arrested and imprisoned for three months.
 In part because of his efforts, the U.S. Navy abandoned its facilities in Culebra.